ricardojoserf/ricardojoserf.github.io/_posts/2026-1-27-adduser_alternatives.md

 ## 2. GUI

-It is possible to use the Windows GUI (such as Settings, Local Users and Groups MMC or netplwiz) to create users.
+It is possible to use the Windows GUI (such as `Settings`, `Local Users and Groups MMC` or `netplwiz`) to create users.
 Behind the scenes they invoke the same account-creation functionality, but any use of the GUI is obvious: it requires user interaction or automation of UI elements.
 The process is very noisy because it leaves the same audit trail and also involves visible programs.

 An attacker relying on stealth would normally avoid these, since anyone watching the machine (or log streams) will detect it easily.